 Table 6.
-No load testing of eco-friendly refrigerator (Obs.= 8 hrs)
+No-load testing of eco-friendly refrigerator

 Sl.
 No. Month Potential (in volts) Current in (Ampere) Power consumed in kWh Avg. outside Temp.
-(T 1 ) Avg. inside Temp.
-(T 2 ) COP
+(T 1) Avg. inside Temp.
+(T 2) COP

-1. March 208 2.6 0.66 25 8 0.47
+1. March 208 2.6 0.660 25 8 0.47

-2. June 208 2.8 0.832 28 8 0.4
+2. June 208 2.8 0.832 28 8 0.40

-3. August 108 3.0 0.73 26 8 0.44
+3. August 108 3.0 0.730 26 8 0.44

 Table 7.
-Full load testing of eco-friendly refrigerator (Obs.= 8 hrs)
+Full-load testing of eco-friendly refrigerator

 Sl.
 No. Month Potential (in volts) Current in (Ampere) Power consumed in kWh Avg. outside Temp.
-(T 1 ) Avg. inside Temp.
-(T 2 ) COP
+(T 1) Avg. inside Temp.
+(T 2) COP

 1. March 208 2.7 0.70 26 8 0.44

 2. June 208 3.0 0.835 29 8 0.38

 3. August 208 3.3 0.75 27 8 0.42

 Nongthombam (2020) confirms that like ZECC, ecofridge for storing food items involves evaluating their performance based on several key factors such as cooling efficiency, shelf life extension, cost, maintenance, and suitability for different climates and products without affecting our environment.
-Hence, the conditions are always maintained same.
+Hence, the conditions are always maintained the same.
 This is also important from refrigeration point of view.
-Sensory evaluation scores exhibited that samples stored in eco-fridge obtained highest scores in texture, colour, appearance and taste, except in case of flavour, taste and colour of salad.
+Sensory evaluation scores exhibited that samples stored in eco-fridge obtained highest scores in texture, colour, appearance and taste, except in the case of flavour, taste and colour of salad.
 So overall acceptability of samples stored in eco-fridge is more than conventional refrigerator.
-Similarly, the co-efficient of performance of eco-friendly refrigerator is better as compared to conventional refrigerator in terms of its COP attained during no load and full load condition.
-Since the COP is more for eco-friendly refrigerator the heat losses to atmosphere is less in this type of refrigerator.
-Over all, it was found that eco-fridge performance is better than conventional refrigerator in terms of quality of food and coefficient or performance.
+Similarly, the co-efficient of performance of eco-friendly refrigerator is better as compared to conventional refrigerator in terms of its COP attained during no-load and full-load condition.
+Since the COP is more for eco-friendly refrigeration the heat losses to atmosphere is less in this type of refrigerator.
+Overall, it was found that eco-fridge performance is better than conventional refrigerator in terms of quality of food and coefficient of performance (Intarcon, 2025).
+A study by Hoffman et al. (2021) also corroborates and confirms the present study in terms of efficiency of eco-fridge performance.